Funnykid7/raspberrypi-arduino-streamdeck/README.md

-# Raspberry Pi Arduino Stream Deck
+# Linux Arduino Stream Deck

-Turn a simple Arduino Uno with four buttons into a customizable macro pad / Stream Deck emulator for your Raspberry Pi!
+Turn a simple Arduino Uno with four buttons into a customizable macro pad / Stream Deck emulator for your ARM64 or 64-bit Linux machine!

-This project allows you to map button presses on an Arduino to various actions on your Raspberry Pi, including:
+This project allows you to map button presses on an Arduino to various actions on your Linux Machine, including:

 * **Simulating Key Presses:** Act as any keyboard key (e.g., Arrow keys, WASD, modifiers like Shift/Ctrl).
 Supports press-and-hold.
 * **Running Shell Commands:** Launch applications, run scripts, or execute any command line instruction.